 Summary of officer’s dress

-- Jacket with yellow facings of a shade close to buff, and silver trim, earlier pattern with three rows of buttons and and later pattern with five rows, as shown by Stothard.
+- Jacket with yellow facings, possibly of a shade close to buff, and silver trim, of earlier or later pattern, each with three rows of buttons.

 - Pelisse with silver trim, grey fur and buff/yellow plush lining, or with scarlet lining from 1810.